dbt-labs/docs.getdbt.com/website/blog/2022-08-22-narrative-modeling.md

         - `order_fulfilled`
         - `order_placed`

 This structuring principle can also help address the boogeyman of business entity resolution, overlapping names.
 If you’re a business that orders parts regularly and then fulfills customer orders, the question *How many orders came in last week?* can get a lot more confusing.
-At a fast-moving company, a new hire could be asked the question and answer in the wrong context completely, because the tenured stakeholder can no longer imagine mixing them up.
+At a fast-moving company, a new hire could be asked the question and answer in the wrong context completely[^2], because the tenured stakeholder can no longer imagine mixing them up.

 If instead, the database had schemas for`parts_order` and`customer_order`, that same new hire hits the database, sees those schemas, and thinks “Oh, there are two types…I should probably ask which.”
 That distinction can be a lot harder to spot in a single analytics schema.